By Lola Méndez

 Reusable feminine hygiene products also save precious space in your luggage.
 I live out of a 70-liter backpack and carry two pairs of period underwear, and one menstrual cup that I store in breathable cloth bags.
 Reusable organic cotton pads are another sustainable option that will take up virtually no space in your bags.

 Try out a range of products to find one that suits your needs.
 I wear my absorbent period underwear during the beginning and at the end of my period when I’m spotting, and use my menstrual cup on heavy flow days.
 Access to clean bathrooms isn’t always a guarantee, especially on long-distance bus or train rides.
 By using my menstrual cup and underwear in tandem, I can rest assured that I won’t leave my seat looking like a murder scene.

 The concern I hear most people have about ditching single-use tampons and pads is how to clean reusable items, but it’s not as complicated as you’d imagine.
 Every responsible traveler should already be carrying a reusable water bottle with them — simply fill it up with clean water, and take it with you to the bathroom to give your menstrual cup a rinse between uses.

-Period underwear and reusable pads can be rinsed and then washed by hand, or in a washing machine (but don’t forget to air-dry).
+Period underwear and reusable pads washed by hand or in a washing machine (but don’t forget to air-dry).
 Once a month, menstrual cups also need to be cleaned with hot water.
 I use hot water with a bit of baking soda on a clean cloth to sterilize my menstrual cup, which can be done virtually anywhere.

 Switching to eco-friendly reusable products to manage my period has been one of the best decisions I’ve made for my personal health, the health of the planet, and my wallet.
 How do you manage your period while traveling?
 Do you use any eco-friendly products?
 Share your experiences with us in the comments!